Bayesian

 Configuration Variables

-The prior probability of the event.
-At any point in time (ignoring all external influences) how likely is this event to occur?
+The prior probability of the event (0 to 1).
+At any point in time (ignoring all external influences) how likely is this event to be occurring?

-The probability at which the sensor should trigger to on
+The posterior probability at which the sensor should trigger to on

-The observations which should influence the likelihood that the given event has occurred.
+The observations which should influence the probability that the given event is occurring.

 The supported platforms are state